USS San Francisco (CA-38): 1945

 Six days later, the force again sortied from Ulithi.
 On 2–3 January 1945, strikes were conducted against Formosa.
 From 5–7 January, Luzon was hit.
 On 9 January, fighter sweeps against Formosa were resumed.
-The force then headed for the Bashi Channel and a five-day, high-speed strike against enemy surface units in the South China Sea and against installations along the coast of Indochina.
+The force then headed for the Bashi Channel and a five-day, high-speed strike against Japanese surface units in the South China Sea and against installations along the coast of Indochina.
 On 15–16 January, the Hong Kong-Amoy-Swatow area was hit, and on 20 January, the force passed through Luzon Strait to resume operations against Formosa.
 On 21 January, aerial opposition was constant.
 Bogies appeared on the screen throughout the day.
 Langley and Ticonderoga were hit.
 On 22 January, strikes were launched against the Ryukyu Islands, and the next day, the force headed for the Western Carolines.

 Arriving on 26 January, the ships sailed again on 10 February.
 On 16–17 February, strikes were conducted against air facilities in central Honshū.
 On 18 February, the force moved toward the Volcano and Bonin Islands, and on 19 February, covering operations for the Iwo Jima assault began.
 The next day, San Francisco closed on Iwo Jima with other cruisers and assumed fire support duties, which she continued until 23 February.
 Then she headed back toward Japan.
 On 25 February, Tokyo was the target.
 Poor weather prohibited operations against Nagoya on the following day, and on 27 February, the force headed back to Ulithi.

 On 21 March, San Francisco, now attached to Task Force 54 (TF 54) for the invasion of Okinawa, departed Ulithi for the Ryukyus.
 On 25 March, she approached Kerama Retto, west of Okinawa, and furnished fire support for minesweeping and underwater demolition operations.
 That night, she retired and the next morning moved back in to support the landings and supply counter battery fire on Aka, Keruma, Zamami, and Yakabi Islands.

 By the morning of 27 March, aerial resistance had begun.
 The next day, San Francisco shifted to Okinawa for shore bombardment in preparation for the assault landings scheduled for 1 April.
-On that day, she took up station in fire support sector 5, west of Naha, and, for the next five days, shelled enemy emplacements, caves, pillboxes, road junctions, and tanks, truck, and troop concentrations.
+On that day, she took up station in fire support sector 5, west of Naha, and, for the next five days, shelled Japanese emplacements, caves, pillboxes, road junctions, and tanks, truck, and troop concentrations.
 At night, she provided harassing fire near the beachhead.